Mitt Romney's career highlights, from Bain Capital to governing Massachusetts

 During his tenure, Romney led efforts to reduce the state’s $3 billion deficit.
 A health care reform package also passed during his governorship.
 The health reform legislation, which Romney signed in 2006, expanded health insurance coverage to nearly all Massachusetts residents.
 More commonly known as RomneyCare, it also aimed to control costs while expanding health coverage.

-In 2010, six years after the law took effect, 6.3 percent of non-elderly Massachusetts residents were uninsured, according to the Kaiser Family Foundation.
+In 2010, a few years after the law took effect, 6.3 percent of non-elderly Massachusetts residents were uninsured, according to the Kaiser Family Foundation.
 The U.S. average at the time was 18.4 percent for non-elderly people.

-However, critics argued that Romney's key legislation and its “one-size-fits-all” nature were not as effective as Romney had hoped when he signed the reform package.
+However, critics argued that Romney's key legislation was not as effective as Romney had hoped when he signed the reform package.

 For instance, while the subsidies under the plan increased the number of Massachusetts residents with insurance, roughly 400,000 residents still failed to buy the insurance, which was required because of a mandate, according the libertarian-leaning CATO Institute found.

+Still, some supporters of RomneyCare said it was a success that should never have been replaced by ObamaCare, former President Barack Obama's key healthcare legislation.
+More formally known as the Affordable Health Care Act, the law was said to be modeled after RomneyCare.

-“It’s a travesty,” Ryan Williams, a Republican consultant, told Politico.
+“It’s a travesty,” Ryan Williams, a Republican consultant, said of ObamaCare during a 2014 interview with Politico.
 Williams also worked as an aide to Romney in Massachusetts and during the former governor's presidential campaigns.

-“What we’ve seen is a dismantling of a once-popular and effective system to be replaced with a wildly ineffective and broken program that has brought great shame to Massachusetts,” he said.

 2008 presidential run